 - Restricted playtime

-Provide your parrot with a more comfortable environment or an increased level of mental stimulation.
+Provide your parrot with a more comfortable environment or increased mental stimulation.

-This is where they pluck out their feathers and chew their skin and muscles.
-This causes long-term nerve and tissue damage.
-Birds that do this often will damage their feather follicles, preventing them from growing back.
+This is where they pluck their feathers and chew their skin and muscles, causing long-term nerve and tissue damage.
+Birds often damage their feather follicles, preventing them from growing back.

-Self-mutilation is a type of stereotypical behavior, which means that the parrot’s driven to do it with no apparent purpose.
-It’s a compulsion and will take time and several behavioral-based treatments for the parrot to recover.
+Self-mutilation is a stereotypical behavior, which means that the parrot’s driven to do it for no apparent purpose.
+It’s a compulsion and will take time and several behavioral-based treatments for recovery.

 Loss of Appetite

-Some parrots develop stress bars.
-These are thin, horizontal lines that appear cross-wise along the feathers, running perpendicular to the shaft.
-Some appear grey, while others become discolored, making them more noticeable.
+Some parrots develop stress bars (thin, horizontal lines appear crosswise along the feathers, running perpendicular to the shaft).
+Some appear grey, while others become discolored.

-Stress bars only indicate that something’s not right but don’t tell us what’s wrong.
-If you suspect that your parrot feels sad or low, pay attention to its vocalizations, as these sounds will enable you to determine what’s wrong.
+Stress bars indicate something’s wrong but don’t tell us what’s wrong.
+If you suspect your parrot feels sad or low, pay attention to its vocalizations.

-While parrots don’t shed tears, they still cry.
-They do this through their vocalizations rather than through tears.
-Crying out isn’t something you should ignore.
-Similarly, because parrots can feel and experience emotions, you must provide them with a fun, mentally enriching environment.
+Parrots cry through their vocalizations rather than through tears.
+As parrots can feel and experience deep emotions, you must provide them with a happy and mentally enriching environment.